tmpfs/spiritualisms.org/database.md

 ps ax | grep couchdb
 ```

 You can then check the service with the [public IP address](http://54.251.184.147:5984/).

 ## DNS

 Map the domain name `db.spiritualisms.org` to the IP address of the instance in Route53 so that the database is available via a hostname.

+Wait for the DNS to propagate before proceeding.

 ## Bootstrap